ls1intum/Artemis/docs/user/communication.rst

 Creating Course-Wide Channels
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When creating a lecture, exercise, or exam, the creator can decide for a channel name, as well.
+When creating a lecture, exercise, or exam, the creator can decide on a channel name as well.
 The name is automatically generated based on the lecture's/exercise's/exam's title but can be adapted if needed.

 |exercise-channel-creation|